Last updated on

 tailscale serve status

-Part 2: Configuring VPS Node (Slave)
+Part 2: Configure the Node (Worker)

-1. Install OpenClaw CLI
+1) Install OpenClaw CLI

 npm install -g openclaw